TreeHacks/policies/README.md

-# TreeHacks Policies
+# TreeHacks Terms & Policies

-This repository serves as a changelog to official TreeHacks Policies.
+This repository serves as a changelog to official TreeHacks terms and policies.

 Contained within are: